USS Austin LPD-4

 Trevi Fountain

-A very special aspect of one of the tours to St Peters Basilica and the Vatican was that our Chief Engineer, Lt (LDO) Pete Kemp was able to present an Austin plague to the Pope during a special audience.
+A very special aspect of one of the tours to St Peters Basilica and the Vatican was that our Chief Engineer, Lt (LDO) Pete Kemp was able to present an Austin plague to Pope Juan Pablo II during a special audience.

 Carney Park Picnic